Opine-Org/app/README.md

 ```

 ### Accessing Database
 This section is protected by an http password.
-Run "orchestrate.sh htpasswd <PASS>" to set the password.
+Run "orchestrate.sh htpasswd {SOMEPASSWORD}" to set the password.

 https://localhost/adminer.php